-(a) Definitions: For purposes of this rule:

-- (1) "Body-worn camera" means an electronic device used to photograph or record the performance of a peace officer in the course of his or her official duties. - (2) "Courthouse" means any building in which court proceedings occur, and all portions of such building, including clerk's offices, lobby areas, hallways, stairs, and elevators. - (3) "Peace officer" has the meaning specified in Penal Code section 830. - (b) Permitted Use: A peace officer may use a body-worn camera in the courthouse to create a recording if the peace officer (i) is conducting an arrest, (ii) is assisting in an arrest, (iii) is interacting with an individual who is not complying with a command from the peace officer, (iv) is responding to an emergency situation, or (v) has received prior authorization from the Presiding Judge. - (c) Prohibition: Except as allowed in subsection (b), a peace officer may not use a bodyworn camera in the courthouse to create a recording.
+- a) Definitions: For purposes of this rule: - i.
+"Body-worn camera" means an electronic device used to photograph or record the performance of a peace officer in the course of his or her official duties. - ii.
+"Courthouse" is as defined at Local Rule 1.7 (f) applies to rule 1.8. - iii.
+"Peace officer" has the meaning specified in Penal Code section 830. - b) Permitted Use: A peace officer may use a body-worn camera in the courthouse to create a recording if the peace officer (i) is conducting an arrest, (ii) is assisting in an arrest, (iii) is interacting with an individual who is not complying with a command from the peace officer, (iv)

+is responding to an emergency situation, or (v) has received prior authorization from the Presiding Judge.

+c) Prohibition: Except as allowed in subsection (b), a peace officer may not use a body- worn camera in the courthouse to create a recording.